-The rear drum brake, which has the benefit of being fully encased within the wheel is virtually maintenance free and should be very robust.
+The rear drum brake, which has the benefit of being fully encased within the wheel, is virtually maintenance-free and should be very robust.
 Out-of-the-box, the brakes were dialed-in and quiet.
-There is minimal travel in the brake lever meaning you don’t have to pull it much before it activates.
-Finally, braking action is smooth and minimal force is required for maximum braking.
+There is minimal travel in the brake lever, meaning you don’t have to pull it much before it activates.
+Finally, braking action is smooth, and minimal force is required for maximum braking.

-The only downside to the braking system as whole is that all braking action is coming from the rear airless tire.
+The only downside to the braking system as a whole is that all braking action is coming from the rear airless tire.
 The tire doesn’t have quite as much grip as a pneumatic one.
-If you lock it out the rear tire will slide around.
+If you lock it out, the rear tire will slide around.

 The weight balance on the scooter is more centered towards the rear where the motor and drum brake are located.

 Even after completing the range test, which consisted of 26 miles of starts/stops and riding over rough roads, we could still feel our feet and our joints weren’t hurting.
-This is good sign that the suspension is doing its job.
+This is a sign that the suspension is doing its job.

 To fold into a compact package, the Horizon features: